DegenDevs/.github/profile/README.md

 # 💫 About Us:

-A highly skilled Full Stack Developer with comprehensive experience in both front-end and back-end technologies, including React, NextJS, Python Flask and SQL/NOSQL databases.
+Full Stack Development Studio with comprehensive experience in both front-end and back-end technologies, including React, NextJS, Python Flask and SQL/NOSQL databases.
 Known for designing and implementing scalable, high performance web applications, and RESTful APIs.
 Proficient in utilizing cutting-edge frameworks and coding languages while maintaining a strong adherence to software design best practices and quality assurance protocols.
 Committed to fostering team collaboration, spearheading agile practices, and tackling complex technical challenges to elevate user engagement and experience.

 # 💻 Tech Stack: